Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 > [!TIP]<br />
 > OpenTelemetry is an open source observability framework that supports sending metrics, traces, and logs to a large variety of backends via a shared protocol.
 We try to abstract some of these concepts away with this module, but [understanding OpenTelemetry will help you get it set up](https://opentelemetry.io/docs/what-is-opentelemetry/).

-> [!WARNING]<br />
-> This package is in beta and hasn't been tested extensively in production yet.
-Feel free to use, and any feedback is greatly appreciated.

 * [Usage](#usage)
   * [Setup](#setup)
     * [Automated setup with `--require`](#automated-setup-with---require)